 International and private schools in Angola

-The private school sector in Angola is small and largely comprised of international schools that only serve expats, as local families are often unable to afford private schooling.
+The private school sector in Angola is small and largely comprised of international schools mainly attended by expat children, as local families are often unable to afford private schooling.

 International schools in Angola, most of which can be found in Luanda, are typically sponsored by a company or embassy with a presence in the country.
-These schools teach a foreign curriculum, such as the British, French or International Baccalaureate curriculum, allowing expat children to earn globally recognised school-leaving certifications.
+These schools teach a foreign curriculum, such as the British, French or International Baccalaureate, allowing expat children to earn globally-recognised school-leaving certifications.
 Some international schools give priority to the children of embassy workers or employees of the founding company, so expats should apply ahead of time.

 In the case of relocation for employment purposes, education costs are usually paid by the hiring company.
 If an expat's compensation package does not specifically include an education allowance, it's well worth bringing up, as the costs at these schools are usually extremely high.
 Expats who are simply paid a salary without stipends or extras should be sure that their budget can accommodate these fees and other associated costs such as uniforms, school lunches, excursions and extra-curriculars.

 Security is tight at all schools, so safety shouldn't be a concern.
-In most cases, international schools offer a good standard of education and have high-quality facilities replete with learning resources.
+In most cases, international schools offer a good standard of education and have high-quality facilities replete with a variety of luxury amenities.
 Classrooms are generally air-conditioned with reliable backup systems for electricity, water and internet.
 That said, this shouldn't be taken as a given, and parents should ensure they do plenty of research before choosing a school.